 The Key Causes of Addiction

 Before digging into the unique pathways to addiction, it is beneficial to understand the root cause of addiction in general.
 Most people have different specific reasons for using addictive drugs, but everything really boils down to a few general reasons.
+People use drugs and alcohol:- To feel good

 - To feel better